RhinosF1/DiceGame/README.md

 This will completely wipe the score list and delete all logins.
 To erase just one, delete the file from data/

 You can remove an entry from either file by editing the file directly and deleting the correct line.

+After erasing data, the wizard will allow you to create a new admin account